DylanEvans-dba/DylanEvans-dba.github.io/index.md

 between the front-end stock ticker application and the back-end MongoDB database that stored the stock information as JSON data.

-	I chose this artifact because it encompasses several facets of software designin my mind.
+	I chose this artifact because it encompasses several facets of software design in my mind.
 It is a Python-based API that was written for a web-based application with a MongoDB database on the backend that stores data in JSON format and whose native query language was JavaScript.
 This API effectively represents the centerpiece of a collection